-With millions more users, Friendster attempted to acquire the company for $10 million in mid-2004.
-Facebook turned down the offer and subsequently received $12.7 million in funding from Accel Partners, at a valuation of around $100 million.
-Facebook continued to grow, opening up to high school students in September 2005 and adding a photo sharing feature the next month.
+With millions of more users, Friendster attempted to acquire the company for $10 million in mid-2004.
+Facebook turned down the offer and subsequently received $12.7 million in funding from Accel Partners at a valuation of around $100 million.
+Facebook continued to grow opening up to high school students in September 2005 and adding a photo sharing feature the next month.
 The next spring, Facebook received $25 million in funding from Greylock Partners and Meritech Capital as well as previous investors Accel Partners and Peter Thiel.
 The pre-money valuation for this deal was about $525 million.
 Facebook subsequently opened up to work networks eventually amassing over 20,000 work networks.
 Finally in September 2006, Facebook was opened to anyone with an email address.

-Facebook continued to receive funding, most notably in January 2011 receiving a $1.5 billion round, valuing the company at $50 billion.
-A year later, in February 2012, Facebook announced that it was filing for its long-anticipated initial public offering.
-The company went public on May 18, 2012, opening on the NASDAQ with shares trading at $42.05.
+Facebook continued to receive funding most notably in January 2011 receiving $1.5 billion and valuing the company at $50 billion.
+A year later in February 2012, Facebook announced that it was filing for its long-anticipated initial public offering.
+The company went public on May 18, 2012 opening in NASDAQ with shares trading at $42.05.

 Facebook announced positive numbers in February 2012 upon filing for its IPO.
-As of July 2013, over 1.15 billion users log into Facebook every month, and 669 million users log in daily.
-Mobile users now make up half of Facebook’s user base, with 819 million monthly actives.
-Facebook is one of the most trafficked sites in the US.
+As of July 2013 over 1.15 billion users have logged into Facebook every month and 669 million users daily.
+Mobile users now make up half of Facebook’s user base with 819 million monthly actives.
+Facebook is one of the most trafficked sites in the United States.
 Additionally, Facebook is the top photo sharing site with 250 million photos uploaded per day.